Free State of Jones (film): Development

 The film was a passion project for Ross, who spent ten years developing it.
-He was initially drawn to make the movie out of a desire to examine the Reconstruction era south, an era that, according to him, is poorly represented in film, quoting Gone with the Wind and The Birth of a Nation as examples of "the last movies that did it".
+He was initially drawn to make the movie out of a desire to examine the Reconstruction era South, an era that, according to him, is poorly represented in film, quoting Gone with the Wind and The Birth of a Nation as examples of "the last movies that did it ... both of which didn't tell the truth."
 In preparation, Ross did a "tremendous amount of research", studying not only the Civil War but also the historiography of the war, the latter because he wanted "to debunk a lot of the myths" surrounding the events.
 Speaking to Slash Film about the research for the film, Ross remarked, "I don’t think I did anything but read for a couple of years".

 Ross finished writing the film prior to working on The Hunger Games, although he struggled to find much in way of financing: he felt that working on The Hunger Games would help him, and thus declined to work on the sequels.
 Afterwards he still had trouble getting the movie made, which he attributes to the fact that "we're in a different kind of a popcorn universe now".

-Matthew McConaughey's casting was announced in November 2014.
+McConaughey's casting was announced in November 2014.
 Other casting was announced in early 2015.
-Angelo Piazza III, Marksville, La. and Jack's Powder Keg Company participated in the production with their cannon and black powder.
+Angelo Piazza III of Marksville, Louisiana, and his Jack's Powder Keg Company participated in the production with their cannon and black powder.

 Filming

 Principal photography began on February 23, 2015, and was scheduled to end on May 28.
-On March 9 Adam Fogelson, Chairman of STX Entertainment announced the start of the production in and around New Orleans, with the release of a first look photo.
+On March 9, Adam Fogelson, Chairman of STX Entertainment, announced the start of the production in and around New Orleans, with the release of a first look photo.
 In May, shooting was scheduled for Clinton, with East Feliciana Parish as a filming set.
-On May 25, some filming took place at Chicot State Park near Ville Platte, Louisiana.
+On May 25, some filming took place at Chicot State Park near Ville Platte.